 Information from sources other than trials may be acceptable, and you may use more than one alternative method of satisfying the criteria.
 For example, you could provide data using a variation on a published method, along with valid scientific argument and supporting published references to demonstrate efficacy against a particular pest.

 Extrapolation of available information on other situations and/or pests to support applications involving related pests or situations may be possible, and will be considered on a case-by-case basis.
 Examples include extensions from major to minor pests or crops and demonstrating bioequivalence between similar products using bioequivalence on key pests or crops.
-For further details, see the Efficacy and crop safety guideline and the Demonstrating bioequivalence and Use of extrapolation sections in this guideline.
+For further details, see the Demonstrating bioequivalence and Use of extrapolation sections in this guideline.

 Testimonials and anecdotal reports on their own are not acceptable as evidence of efficacy.